 Where will you store the data during your PhD?

 Where you store your data will depend on things such as the type and size of data you are collecting.
 Certain types of data, such as personal, special category data (formerly referred to as sensitive data) or commercially confidential data, will require to be stored more securely than others.
 This type of data generally requires to be stored on University network drives that have additional protection and not on personal computers or cloud storage (for example, Office 365, One Drive).
 Where you are collecting less sensitive data your choice of storage is wider.
 For all storage it should in a location with good back-up procedures in place.
-Consult iSolutions guidance and knowledge base for further information.
+Consult iSolutions knowledge base for further information.

 How will you name your files and folders?